 Do you hear that?
 The wind can really howl this time of year.
-It’s common for linemen to experience windy conditions, which means extra safety measures can often be overlooked or taken for granted.
+It’s common for electric utility linemen to experience windy conditions, which means extra safety measures can often be overlooked or taken for granted.
 “The safety and fall prevention equipment linemen use doesn’t change from day to day— whether it’s windy or not— but how they approach the line in windy conditions should,” says Todd Carter, MRO Senior Product Specialist at Anixter.
 “A little extra caution can make a big difference.”

 Carter provides a rundown of safety reminders, specifically for those facing wind on the line:

 - Watch the lanyard position.
 A heavy wind gust could blow a lanyard or other piece of clothing or fall protection equipment into the line, potentially causing shock or electrocution.
 The U.S. Occupational Safety and Health Administration's (OSHA) recent updates on Section 1910.269 for climbing equipment and FR-rated clothing can help keep linemen safer than ever if they do come in contact with energized lines.1 The best protection, however, is prevention.
 On breezy days, that means being aware of the direction of the wind and what may be in its path.

 - Be aware of debris in the air.
 Protective eyewear is particularly important on windy days since small particles like dirt, dust and pollen can be stirred up to cause visibility problems.
 Larger debris can also be a problem on windy days, which is why shatter-proof eyewear is essential.
 Also essential is the fit.
 OSHA cites nearly three out of every five injured workers wore eye protection at the time of their accidents.
 For those who were wearing eye protection, most were wearing the wrong type.
 Nearly 95 percent of the injuries to workers wearing eye protection resulted from objects getting around or under the protection.2